bethe/da-nano/P5-ML/ud120-files/final_project/Final Project.md

     [('LAVORATO JOHN J', 8000000), ('LAY KENNETH L', 7000000), ('SKILLING JEFFREY K', 5600000)]

-These datapoints pertain to people high up in the organisation and charged with fraud, so it sounds plausible that they had significantly higher salaries / bonuses.
-We will leave the data unchanged.
+These datapoints pertain to people high up in the organisation, so it sounds plausible that they had significantly higher salaries / bonuses.
+Several of them are POIs, so we will leave the data unchanged as it seems a good indicator

-### 2 Feature Selection
+### 2 Feature Engineering and Selection

 #### 2.1 Feature Creation